 Does traveling with your baby or kids make you nervous?
 Don’t let it!
 Traveling can be easy and fun, but it can also be stressful and overwhelming.
 Being prepared and packing the right stuff can help tremendously when it comes to flying (or driving) with your baby.
+We are obsessed with travel and always want it to be apart of our lives, here are 8 Things You Need When Traveling With a Baby.

 We have traveled quite a bit with our 16 month old since she was born (30+ flights and lots of road trips) and have learned many things through trial and error.
 If there is one thing I have learned through all of our travels, it is be prepared.
 This doesn’t mean planning every little detail and making a strict schedule, it just means having a few tricks up your sleeve to help things go smoothly.